Robin Söderling: 2009: French Open final and top 10 debut

-After US Open, he reached the semifinals in both Malaysian Open and China Open before the Shanghai Masters where he officially made it into the top 10 for the first time, notably beating fifth seed Jo-Wilfried Tsonga 6–3, 6–3.
-However, he was upset in the quarterfinals by Feliciano López 6–7(4), 3–6.
-Söderling was the No. 1 seed at the Stockholm Open but due to an elbow injury had to retire in the semifinals.
+He reached the semifinals in both Malaysian Open and China Open.
+At Shanghai Masters where he officially made it into the top 10 for the first time, he beat Jo-Wilfried Tsonga but lost in the quarterfinals to Feliciano López.
+At the Stockholm Open due to an elbow injury he had to retire in the semifinals.
 Though not a serious injury, Söderling retired from the Valencia Open 500 tournament as well.
-At the moment No. 9 on the ATP Race to London, Söderling needed a big performance in BNP Paribas Masters to reach the ATP World Tour Finals.
-He started strong against Ivo Karlović, winning in straight sets, 6–4, 7–6(8–6), and beat 6th seed Davydenko in the third round, 6–3, 3–6, 6–4.
-Söderling lost his chance of qualifying to the ATP World Tour Finals, however, when 3rd seed Novak Djokovic was too strong in the quarterfinals and was defeated three sets, 4–6, 6–1, 3–6.
+At the time No. 9 on the ATP Race to London, Söderling needed a big performance in BNP Paribas Masters to reach the ATP World Tour Finals.
+He beat Ivo Karlović and Davydenko, but lost his chance of qualifying to the ATP World Tour Finals, however, when 3rd seed Novak Djokovic was too strong in the quarterfinals and was defeated three sets.

 However, Söderling qualified as the first reserve for the finals when American Andy Roddick withdrew due to an injury sustained in Shanghai.
 Söderling was drawn into a group comprising Rafael Nadal, Novak Djokovic and Nikolay Davydenko.
-He made an impressive start, beating Nadal in his first round-robin match 6–4, 6–4.
-He followed that up with a 7–6(7–5), 6–1 win over Djokovic.
+He made an impressive start, beating Nadal in his first round-robin match in straight sets.
+He followed that up with a straight sets win over Djokovic.
 He was then assured a place in the semi-finals of this year-end championships.
-However, he lost to Nikolay Davydenko 6–7(4–7), 6–4, 3–6 in his third and final round-robin match.
-Despite this, he became the winner of his group (group B) and set up a semifinal clash with US Open champion Juan Martín del Potro who defeated him 6–7(1–7), 6–3, 7–6(7–3).
+However, he lost to Nikolay Davydenko in his third and final round-robin match.
+Despite this, he was the winner of his group and set up a semifinal clash with US Open champion Juan Martín del Potro who defeated him in a match that ended on a third set tie break.
 Söderling finished the year ranked No. 8, a new career-best.